-The BBC On the Edge of an Abyss: THE FACTS
+The BBC on the Edge of the AbyssThe Facts

 First off, a declaration of personal interest.
 I’ve worked on and off for the BBC, mainly as a dramatist, for 34 years, and the mother of my two children was a senior news executive for most of that time.

 How the BBC Failed to Investigate the Brexit Scandals

-Its coverage in 2016 was widely panned by senior insiders like John Simpson and Justin Webb for not checking the factual claims made during Brexit debates, and putting too much weight on ‘balancing’ opinions rather than some more objective test of accuracy and truth.
+Its coverage in 2016 was widely panned by senior insiders, including John Simpson and Justin Webb, for the lack of checking of factual claims made during Brexit debates and the putting of too much weight on ‘balancing’ opinions rather than a more objective test of accuracy and truth.

 But, behind the scenes, s